-In the Dec.
-5, 2016 issue of Southeast Farm Press, Dr. Eric Prostko, Extension Weed Scientist at the Univ. of Georgia, presents a few thoughts on the use of dicamba herbicides on dicamba-tolerant crops.
-They are: 1) AR crop technology is an additional tool in the weed control toolbox and will work if properly used; 2) Auxin herbicides are not new, and AR weeds have already been identified; thus, auxin herbicides must be used as one tool in combination with already available and used weed management tools to prevent an increase in AR weeds; 3) Proper label-specified application of auxin herbicides must be followed to prevent a furtherance of the negativity associated with the use of GMO crops; and 4) as with all herbicides, all available weed management tools-e.g., different herbicide modes of action, tillage, cover crops, residual herbicides, narrow rows, crop rotation-should be used where needed in combination with the new auxin herbicide systems.
+'glyphosate era' we must remember", Dr. Eric Prostko presents a few thoughts on the use of dicamba herbicides on dicamba-tolerant crops.

+- AR crop technology is an additional tool in the weed control toolbox and will work if properly used. - Auxin herbicides are not new, and AR weeds have already been identified; thus, auxin herbicides must be used as one tool in combination with already available and used weed management tools to prevent an increase in AR weeds. - Proper label-specified application of auxin herbicides must be followed to prevent a furtherance of the negativity associated with the use of GMO crops. - As with all herbicides, all available weed management tools-e.g. different herbicide modes of action, tillage, cover crops, residual herbicides, narrow rows, crop rotation-should be used where needed in combination with the new auxin herbicide systems.

-In the Dec.
-15, 2016 online issue of Southeast Farm Press, Dr. Prostko provides a concise summary of highlights from dicamba herbicide labels.
-They include: 1) what can and can't be tank-mixed with the herbicide; 2) required nozzle type, spray volume, ground speed, and spray boom height; 3) range of allowed wind speeds for application; and 4) amount of downwind buffer required when applying the herbicide.
+In an article titled "New dicamba labels have interesting highlights you need to know", Dr. Prostko provides a concise summary of highlights from dicamba herbicide labels.
+They include 1) what can and can't be tank-mixed with the herbicide, 2) required nozzle type, spray volume, ground speed, and spray boom height, 3) range of allowed wind speeds for application, and 4) amount of downwind buffer required when applying the herbicide.